-The Content Recommendations toolbar plugin adds a capability to the toolbar of the content editor that allows you to insert content placements, dependent on having set up a Content Collector Connection.
+BlueConic offers a range of tools to customize personalized content recommendations.
+The Content Recommendations toolbar plugin adds a capability to the toolbar of the content editor that lets you insert content placements, dependent on having set up a Content Collector Connection.
 Click on the icon to insert a content placement based on an algorithm of your choosing at the place of the cursor.

 To add a recommendations placement, edit an interaction and click "Insert object" from the content editor toolbar:

 Selecting "Content Recommendations" adds a placeholder placement to the content editor.
 Hovering over the placeholder will light it up in blue.
 Click and edit or double-click the placeholder to open the Content recommendations pop-up where you can configure the content placement.

 Collector: Select a Collector, which serves as a source from which recommended items will be chosen.
 You define this by configuring a Content Collector Connection.

 Layout: Click the dropdown menu to choose a template to display your recommendations -- for example, in a list of links, or a list with images, etc. You can also choose to edit your own template for recommendations.

 Frequency cap: You can choose to exclude articles after the user has seen the article a set number of times and not clicked on them.

 Recommendation sets: Choose the number of articles or posts you'd like to include in the recommendations that are displayed.
 By default, there is one recommendation set showing four items with one algorithm and one filter.
 Add new sets of recommendations with different algorithms and filters to select the recommended content.

 You can have multiple sets of recommendations.
 Double-click the recommendation set to edit or adjust its algorithms and filters.
 Click copy to duplicate a recommendation set.
 If you have more than one, you can reorder the recommendation sets by dragging and dropping the recommendation bar up or down.
 Click delete to remove a recommendation set.